isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-bed-bugs-hide.markdown

 1. Source of light. e.g., Flashlight.
 This will help concentrate light to point in the darkness you suspect to be bed bugs hideouts.
 2. A pair of forceps/tweezers - This tool helps you pick the bed bugs precisely to confirm that they are the ones.
 This is possible because bed bugs[cant's jump or fly](https://pestpolicy.com/do-bed-bugs-jump/).
 3. [Vacuum machine or Steamer](https://pestpolicy.com/best-bed-bug-steamer/)- This will be used to suck bed bugs from mattresses or cushions if you happen to suspect their signs.
 4. Spatula/crevice knife- This helps remove the bed bugs from the cracks.
-You can also use compressed air as a substitute.
-Collecting basin/ jar/container- use this to put bed bugs that you have caught.
+You can also use compressed air as a substitute.Â Collecting basin/ jar/container- use this to put bed bugs that you have caught.
 5. Hand lens/magnifying device- since bed bugs are small insects, you will need to enlarge them for visibility.
 ## How to find Bed Bugs during the day
 You will find it difficult to bed bugs during the day.
 However, in case you need to find them, you will have to do the following things:
 1. Put your Bedding or mattress ([and their encasements](https://pestpolicy.com/best-bed-bug-mattress-encasements/)) outside under a direct sun- you will see them move out due to heating.
-2. Remove all cushions and furniture coversspray bed bugs hideouts with the bed bug killers during the day.
+2. Remove all cushions and furniture coverssprayÂ bed bugs hideouts with the bed bug killers during the day.
 3. Knock severally the joint of Home furniture and closets to disturb their comfort.
 4. Place carbon dioxide source/emitter near their suspected hideouts- bed bugs are attracted to carbon dioxide.
 ## How to prevent and Control Bed bugs